ivanbabko/goodrocket-css/README.md

 properties once in our stylesheet based on variables defined in Config layer.
 This lets us apply these properties in markup without having to write any additional CSS code.

-This makes our UI components very flexible and reusable because we can easily modify every instance using utility classes.
+Our UI components become really flexible and reusable because we can easily modify every instance using utility classes.
 This includes modifications necessary to adapt components to different screen sizes.
 Take a look at the example below.